 Make sure you think about your outfits carefully to match the climate.
 We had to consider the tropical conditions in the Whitsundays.
 So as a bride I decide to have a skirt and top combination specifically made to fit the setting rather than wear a full gown and Steve went for a light colour way when choosing his suit.

 Speak to the locals who supply or live in your chosen destination.
 They know their stuff and we found that they rarely pointed us in the wrong direction!
-For us using a local wedding planner was a real blessing, they are well connected and can usually find you the best deals on products and services.

 Don’t try and please other people.
 Your wedding should be about you and your partner.
 Too often you end up adapting your wedding plans to accommodate other people’s needs.
 Do what you both want.
 If that’s a big wedding go for it, if it’s something more small and intimate, do it.
 It should be about your love for each other, not about other people.
 We kept our wedding top secret, none of our friends and family knew, but it wasn’t an issue at all, we found that everyone was elated for us when we announced our marriage!